 May 22, 2017 David Geftakys died from kidney failure.
-There was no funeral, by his request.
+At his request there was no funeral.
 He was buried in the Philippines.

 May 4, 2017 Daniel Teater, who grew up in the St. Louis Geftakys Assembly, was interviewed on a "Redemption Walk" podcast.
 He talks about how he came to see God differently and is now engaged in conciliation ministry.

 March 2, 2016 Bruce Barrett, from the Fullerton Assembly, went home to be with the Lord.
 His sister Becky posted this obituary on his Facebook page.
 Bruce and Laura were part of the Fullerton Assembly.
 For many years Bruce worked editing the tape transcriptions of George's seminars for publication.

 August 12, 2015 Dennis Hittle passed peacefully from death into Life at his home in Fullerton.
 He was seventy four.
 Funeral arrangements were private.
 Dennis was a Vietnam veteran of the Air Force, and was buried with full military honors at the Riverside National Cemetary.
 His family published an obituary in the Early October edition of "The Fullerton Observer".
 Former Assembly members remember Dennis on the Facebook "Geftakys Assembly" page.
 Many of us have fond memories of Dennis.
 He was a gracious brother.

 August 10, 2014 George Geftakys died on this date, after slipping into a coma earlier in the day.
 He was buried at Riverside National Cemetary.
 Elizabeth Esther Geftakys Henderson wrote about her grandfather's passing on her blog and on her Facebook page.